Up Denali 3D

 Up Denali 3D is a stereoscopic (3D) documentary directed and produced by Thomas Riederer PE.
-The film portrays an epic adventure trek and technical summit climb of the highest mountain in North America.
-The mountain is also known as Mount McKinley.
-Denali has an altitude of 20,320 and is one of the Seven Summits of the World.
-Situated in Alaska, in Denali National Park and Preserve near the Arctic Circle, a June Denali climb is spent entirely without darkness – essentially a single month-long “day”.
-And being so far North and so high, the entire climb, from flying into Base Camp via bush plane, to up-and-down the Kahiltna Glacier with repetitive carry-and-move snowshoe pack trips, to steep ascents near the 20,000’ Summit Ridge is spent entirely on snow.
+The film portrays an adventure trek and technical summit climb of Denali, which is also known as Mount McKinley, the highest mountain in North America.
+Denali has an altitude of 20,320 feet, and is one of the Seven Summits of the World.
+Situated in Alaska, in Denali National Park and Preserve near the Arctic Circle, a June Denali climb is spent without darkness.
+The sun does not set all month.
+Due to high altitudes and lower temperatures from the mountain being closer to the North Pole, the entire climb is spent on snow.

-This is a classic climb of America’s highest-altitude jewel.
-Start in the lush, green Talkeetna summer and wind your way through spectacular 3D vistas, blizzards and personal triumphs to reach the pinnacle of the United States of America.
-Once you see the mountains in 3D you’ll never want to see them “flat” again!

-Origins
+Background

-Up Denali 3D is the fifth 3D mountaineering movie from tree-D Films in the series of Seven Summits in Three Dimensions.
+Up Denali 3D is the fifth 3D mountaineering movie from 3D Films in the series of Seven Summits in Three Dimensions.
 Previous 3D films were shot on Cerro Aconcagua, (Aconcagua - The Top of the Western World), Mount Kilimanjaro, (Africa 3D), Russia's Mount Elbrus, (unedited), and Carstensz Pyramid, aka Puncak Jaya, (Carstensz Pyramid – 3D Adventure in Irian Jaya).

 Cast

 Climbers

 The climbers were individuals who had never met each other and came from a variety of backgrounds.
 Tom Riederer was on the path of the Seven Summits - this would be his fifth, all filmed in 3D.
 Mike Smith was an athletic mechanic working for Delta Airlines in Atlanta GA.
 Gary D. Bacon is a former business executive-turned-adventure-traveler and mountaineer.
-Steve Ullman was only 18 years old at the time of the climb, and had participated in Outward Bound mountaineering school.
+Steve Ullman was 18 years old at the time of the climb, and had participated in Outward Bound mountaineering school.
 His grandparents in Massachusetts coincidentally lived next door to Bradford Washburn.
 Phil Fleet was attempting to join the High Pointers club, summiting the highest point in each of the 50 US states.
 Denali was his 48th, and most difficult.

 Guides

-Guide Kirby Spangler is from Alaska and has many years climbing experience.
-Rob Gowler is from Jackson WY and has guided around the world.
+Guide Kirby Spangler is from Alaska and has years of climbing experience.
+Rob Gowler is from Jackson, Wyoming, and has guided around the world.
 Both men were affiliated with the Alaska Mountaineering School/Alaska-Denali Guides and highly skilled for the climb.

 Physical Training and Preparation

-Climbing a big mountain obviously requires one to be fit and strong.
-Filming at the same time furthers this requirement.
-Training is started months in advance.
+As mountain climbing requires high amounts of physical fitness, training is started months in advance.

-Preparation of equipment, aside from the camera equipment, is a significant undertaking for each member of the team.
+Preparation of equipment, aside from the camera equipment, was a significant undertaking for each member of the team.
 A typical gear list has numerous items for climbing and camping in cold and windy weather.
-Similar attention for food preparation is required as well, since catering does not deliver to 20,000ft!
+Attention also had to be paid to preparation of food.